 In 1982 Mattel introduced a new peripheral for the Intellivision: The Intellivoice, this was basically a voice synthesis device which produces speech when used in conjunction with certain games.
 The Intellivoice was original in two respects.
 Not only was this capability unique to the Intellivision system at the time (although Magnavox soon rolled out an akin device for the Odyssey2), but the speech-supporting games written for Intellivoice actually made the speech an integral part of the gameplay.

-Unfortunately only five game titles were written that used the Intellivoice.
+Only a few game titles were written that used the Intellivoice.
 Also the amount of speech that could be compressed into a 4K or 8K ROM cartridge was limited, and the system did not sell as well as Mattel had hoped; while the initial orders were as high as 300,000 units for the Intellivoice module and its initial game-cartridge offerings, interest in future titles dropped rapidly until the fourth and last Intellivoice title, Tron: Solar Sailer, sold a mere 90,000 units.
-A fifth game, a children’s title called Magic Carousel, was shelved, and in August 1983 the Intellivoice system was quietly phased out.
+Two other games for children were made in very small numbers called Magic Carousel and Space Cant and are hard to find.
+In August 1983 the Intellivoice system was quietly phased out.

-The four titles available for the Intellivoice system, in order of their release, were:
+The four main titles available for the Intellivoice system, in order of their release, were:

 - Space Spartans